 Barnes-Jewish Hospital is a 1,400-bed nonprofit teaching hospital -- the largest in Missouri.

-It has been consistently ranked in the top ten hospitals in the nation by US News and World Report.
+It has been consistently ranked in the top ten hospitals in the nation by US News and World Report

 The medical staff is augmented by a house staff of more than 850 Residents and Fellows (physicians in post-graduate specialist training) and interns.
-The physician practice is supported by an exceptional cadre of professional nurses, technicians, and administrative and support personnel.
+The physician practice is supported by an exceptional team of professional nurses, technicians, and administrative and support personnel.

 Barnes-Jewish Hospital is fully accredited by the Joint Commission on Accreditation of Healthcare Organizations.
-Click here to go to the Barnes-Jewish Hospital web site.

 The Emergency Department at Barnes-Jewish Hospital is a Level I Trauma Service, seeing 80,000 patients annually.
 Barnes-Jewish Hospital is a principal sponsor of the Area Rescue Consortium of Hospitals (ARCH), the fifth busiest aeromedical service in the nation.